oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 # Introduction for new developers

 This document is meant to get new developers started.
+It will not go into depth of programming in Julia or working with git, as there are far better resources on these things online.

+## Important notes
+1. If you encounter error messages after rebasing to the current master chances are that some dependencies need upgrading.
+Please first try whether executing `]up` gets rid of your errors.
+2. Please have a look at [our style guide](@ref styleguide).
+Adhering to the style guide makes reviewing easier for us, and hence your new feature can be merged faster.

+## Overview
-In general you have to do the following six steps for submitting changes to the Oscar source:
+In general you have to do
+the following six steps for submitting changes to the Oscar source:

 1. Fork the main Oscar.jl repository.
 For this go to the [Oscar.jl github